Drutol/AoLibs/AoLibs/docs/android-recycler-adapters.md

         items: ViewModel.Items,
         dataTemplate: DataTemplate,
         itemTemplate: ItemTemplate,
-        holderFactory: HolderFactory) {ApplyLayoutParams = true});
+        holderFactory: HolderFactory) {StretchContentHorizonatally = true});
 ```

-In order to use it you just have to set `ApplyLayoutParams` property to `true`.
+In order to use it you just have to set `StretchContentHorizonatally` or `StretchContentVertically` property to `true`.
 Item containers will be assigned with proper `RecyclerView.LayoutParams` after inflating.

 ## Footer